hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```
 Most part of this script is pygame interfaces, so the RR client part is inside main function,
 ```
-obj=RRN.ConnectService('rr+tcp://localhost:52222/?service=Create')
+url='rr+tcp://localhost:52222/?service=Create'
+username="cats"
+password={"password":RR.RobotRaconteurVarValue("cats111!","string")}
+obj=RRN.ConnectService(url,username,password)
 ```
 The client connects to `Create` service at localhost port 52222.
 If the client is on another machine, simply swap localhost with IP address (or hostname) the servie is on.
+The username and password have to match with the ones on service side, otherwise you'll get authentification error.
+Note that username and password are optional, so if the service doesn't have them, just drop those two argument in `ConnectService`.
 Then the `obj` object is passed to function `loop()`, which detects the keyboard arrow keys pressed or not.
 For example, if left arrow key is pressed, then
 ```
 obj.Drive(-0.5,0)